riptano/astra-portal-getting-started/introToDataWithAstra/README.md

 SELECT email, name, password FROM users;
 ```

-Notice now that we have one less user: it is as simple as that.
+Notice now that we have one less user.
+It's as simple as that!

+## 4 Summary
+In summary, we learned how to execute basic CRUD operations using CQL along with some CQL basics.

+This will get you going, but there's a lot more we can do.

+If you'd like to go deeper, take a look at the following free workshop [Intro to Apache Cassandra for Developers](https://github.com/datastaxdevs/workshop-intro-to-cassandra).
+Or you can click below to explore how to load data into Astra and try your hand at an quickstart app using Python.